skip navigation

 Teen Tobacco Use Rates

-Almost 90% of adult smokers became addicted to tobacco products at or before age 20.
-The 2005 NC Youth Tobacco Survey found that 54.3% of high school students had ever smoked cigarettes at some point.
+Almost 90 percent of adult smokers became addicted to tobacco products at or before age 20.
+The 2017 NC Youth Tobacco Survey found that while cigarette smoking continues to decrease among middle and high school students in North Carolina, e-cigarette use is increasing to epidemic proportions, which is increasing the overall tobacco use rate among teens.

-• For additional information on teen tobacco use rates, visit the Research & Data section of our website.
+For additional information on teen tobacco use rates, visit the Research and Data section of our website.

 Spit/Chew Tobacco